 - 1 bay leaf

-Heat a large skillet over medium heat and brown ground beef.
+- Heat a large skillet over medium heat and brown the ground beef.
 Drain any fat from the skillet.

-Add minced garlic, green bell pepper and onion to the skillet with the ground beef.
+- Add the minced garlic, green bell pepper and onion to the skillet with the ground beef.
 Cook for 5 minutes while occasionally stirring.

-Sprinkle oregano, cumin and salt over meat mixture and cook for 2 more minutes while stirring.
+- Sprinkle oregano, cumin, and salt over the meat mixture and cook for 2 more minutes while stirring.

-Stir in tomato paste and tomato sauce.
-Add olives, raisins and bay leaf.
-Drop heat to low and cover skillet with a lid.
+- Stir in the tomato sauce.
+Add the olives, raisins, and bay leaf.
+Drop the heat to low and cover skillet with a lid.
 Allow to simmer for 15 minutes.

-Remove bay leaf.
-Serve with the sides of your choosing.
+- Remove bay leaf.
+Serve warm with the sides of your choosing.

 Pin it for later!